Even though the federal Equal Pay Act is more than 50 years old, there still are substantial earnings differences across the country.

 That doesn’t mean that every pay gap is illegal.
 It’s OK to pay workers more based on merit, education or seniority.

 Most fair pay cases begin with a complaint to the federal Equal Employment Opportunity Commission (EEOC).
-Though EEOC deadlines typically are tight for complaints – 180 days after the incident – in the case of fair pay, the deadline resets with every new unequal paycheck issued.
+Though EEOC deadlines typically are tight for complaints – 180 days after the incident.
+In the case of fair pay, the deadline resets with every new unequal paycheck issued thanks to the 2009 Lilly Leadbetter Fair Pay Act that President Obama signed into law.

 The burden of proof is on the employee making the complaint.
 That’s why it’s important to have the help of an experienced employment law attorney with the skills and legal knowledge to know what it takes to meet this burden of proof.